Electrical Systems

 A hard, strong material that conducts electricity and heat and can be bent and formed.
 Metals are the most common material used to make conductors.

-A linear unit of diameter that is equal to 0.001 of an inch.
-The mil is often used to express wire diameters that are very small.
+A unit of measurement that is equal to 0.001 of an inch (0.0254 mm).
+The mil is used to measure the diameter of round conductors.

 National Electrical Code

-NEC.
-The standard for minimum safe electrical installations in both residential and commercial settings.
-The National Electrical Code is adopted in some form as law in all 50 states.
+NEC®.
+The standard for minimum safe electrical installations in the United States.
+The National Electrical Code, also referred to as 'the Code' or by the technical name NFPA 70®, is adopted in some form as law in all 50 states.

 National Fire Protection Association